daphnezht/Haoting-Zhuang.github.io/about.md

 permalink: /about/
 ---

 Hi, My name is Haoting Zhuang.
 I'm an aspiring Data Scientist who currently live in Greater Seattle area.
-I am passiontate about data analysis & interpretation and am always earger to learn new knowledge and techniques in this area.
+I am passionate about data analysis & interpretation and am always earger to learn new knowledge and techniques in this area.

 I would love to connect and talk to people who share the same interest with me.
 Feel free to connect with me on LinkedIn or email me directly.